By Joe Casey

 Is that all there is?
 Is this what I worked so hard all those years for?

 In his excellent book, Falling Upward, Richard Rohr an outspoken, controversial Franciscan priest, characterizes the second-half of life as being about a spiritual transition of connecting to a deeper purpose and meaning in life.
 It’s more about others, and the contributions you make to the lives of others.

-If that’s what you’re after, step of of your comfort zone and augment your financial planning, with a vision of your life in retirement.
+If that’s what you’re after, step out of your comfort zone and augment your financial planning, with a vision of your life in retirement.
 One that’s right for you, not the prescribed traditional one.

 It involves taking stock of areas such as: